Tania Diggory, Founder of Calmer and Author of This is Calmer

 “Tell us about yourself.”

-Tania will be speaking at the next Generate Entrepreneur, monthly networking meeting at the Battersea Arts Centre.
+Tania spoke at the Generate Entrepreneur, monthly networking meeting at the Battersea Arts Centre on the 17th April.

 Sorry you missed her, but to attend the next event click the link below.